JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 ## XIV.

 52\.
-'Offer up a sacrifice, O Spitama Zarathu_s_tra! unto this spring of mine, Ardvi Sara Anâhita . . . .
+'Offer up a sacrifice, O Spitama Zarathu<i>s</i>tra! unto this spring of mine, Ardvi Sara Anâhita . . . .

 53\.
 'To her did the valiant warrior Tusa [^331] offer <span id="p67">[<sup><small>p.
 67</small></sup>]</span> worship on the back of his horse [^332], begging swiftness for his teams, health for his own body, and that he might, watch with full success [^333] those who hated him, smite down his foes, and destroy at one stroke his adversaries, his enemies, and those who hated him [^334].